EmberEmu/Ember/docs/Libraries.md

 ## ICU ***(Currently unused!)***

 ICU is unicode library used in conjunction with Boost Locale for handling localisation issues, such as the collation and correct validation of character names in various languages.

+## Inja

+Inja is a lightweight templating library.
+Ember uses it to generate RPC stubs.